piit79/basketweave-s/doc/build.md

 - Keycaps (check compatibility, this layout uses many non-standard keys)
 - USB Type C cable
 - (Optional) Some sort of desoldering tool
+- (Optional) A switch puller if you want to use Millmax sockets

 ## Included Components
 The following components are included in the Basketweave keyboard kit:
 ![kit](https://imgur.com/4uvzEY2.png)